Getting beyond the home inspection is sort of like advancing to the next level in a video game.

 - Building code violations.
 Building code violations — such as the absence of smoke detectors, use of nonflame-retardant roofing material, and use of lead paint after 1978 — must be addressed by the seller.

-Again, addressing these might take the form of a credit on the pirce, which in the case of structural issues could be sizeable.
+Again, addressing these might take the form of a credit on the price, which in the case of structural issues could be sizable.

 Use This Checklist to Prepare for a Home Inspection

 So, are you ready for the inspection?
 You will be if you take these steps (with your agent’s assistance):

 - Assemble your paperwork.
 Transparency is key.
 Ideally, you’ll have summaries or invoices of renovations, maintenance, and repairs you’ve done on your home that you can provide to the home buyer.
-Create a file that collects this documentation and share it with the buyer.
+Collect this documentation in a file and share it with the buyer.

 - Make sure your home is squeaky clean.
 Your home should be pristine when the inspector arrives — a good first impression will set a positive tone.
 Take time to declutter and deep clean the whole house.
-A deep clean (stuff like cleaning the range hood and upholstery and sanitizing garbage cans), averages between $200 and $400, according to Angie’s List, depending on the size and condition of your home.
+A deep clean (stuff like cleaning the range hood and upholstery and sanitizing garbage cans), averages $200 to $400, depending on the size and condition of your home, according to Angi.

 - Remove any obstacles that may block .
 Take measures to ensure the inspector has complete access to all facets of the property, including electrical panels, attic space, and fireplaces.
 This may require temporarily moving clothing and other items that impede access.